Stillman Drake: Career

 In 1980, Roger Hahn wrote that Drake was "probably the foremost authority on Galileo of our times".

-In 1984 Drake was awarded the Galileo Galilei Prize for the Italian History of Science by the Italian Rotary Clubs.
+In 1984 Drake was awarded the Galileo Galilei Prize for the Italian History of Science by the Italian Rotary Clubs and the University of Pisa.
 The jury was composed of Italian epistemologists and science historians.

 In 1988 Drake was awarded the Sarton Medal by the History of Science Society.
-He spent his entire academic career, beginning in 1967, at the University of Toronto's Institute for the History and Philosophy of Science and Technology.
+In 1990, he received the festschrift Nature, Experiment, and the Sciences: Essays on Galileo and the History of Science in Honour of Stillman Drake, edited by Trevor H. Levere and William R. Shea.
+He was a fellow of the American Academy of Arts and Sciences (1981), of the Royal Society of Canada, and of the International Academy of the History of Science; he also won two Guggenheim fellowships (1971, 1976).

-Drake was reputedly "one of the greatest collectors of books and manuscripts of the twentieth century", and the books that he brought with him were housed at the university in what later became the Thomas Fisher Rare Book Library.
-Landon writes that "at a single stroke" his donation "transformed the strength and emphasis of the University Library and provided the basis for what has become one of the richest collections of early scientific works, from many countries and in many languages, in North America."
+Drake was reputedly "one of the greatest collectors of books and manuscripts of the twentieth century" while he worked in finance, and the books that he brought with him to Toronto were housed at the university in what later became the Thomas Fisher Rare Book Library.
+University of Toronto librarian Richard Landon wrote that "at a single stroke" his donation "transformed the strength and emphasis of the University Library and provided the basis for what has become one of the richest collections of early scientific works, from many countries and in many languages, in North America."
+He is best known for his collection of scientific works, but he also collected work related to James Joyce, Sherlock Holmes, and Alexander Bryan Johnson.